 7. Invest in a nursing pillow

-Breastfeeding itself is rewarding but boy can it be incredibly uncomfortable.
+Breastfeeding itself is rewarding, but boy, can it be incredibly uncomfortable.
 That is why many mamas recommend investing in simple comforts such as a breastfeeding pillow.
-Sure, a regular pillow can work just fine but there are pillows designed to wrap around your waist area and provide the best support so your baby can nurse comfortably while your arms and back aren’t straining too much.
+Sure, a regular pillow can work just fine, but there are pillows designed to wrap around your waist area and provide the best support so your baby can nurse comfortably while your arms and back aren’t straining too much.

 8. Create a breastfeeding corner

-Feeling relaxed and comfortable is one of the most important tips to make breastfeeding easier.
+Feeling relaxed and comfortable is one of the most essential tips to make breastfeeding easier.
 It’s crucial for a smoother breastfeeding experience.
 If your space permits, set up a cozy little corner with a comfy couch, pillows, music, snacks, water, and other essentials you need when you breastfeed.

-9. Wear nursing-friendly tops
+9. Wear nursing-friendly tops or dresses

 10. Change your breastfeeding positions

 It’s not true that you need to stick to one breastfeeding position.
-Learning different breastfeeding positions can help you down the road when you encounter common breastfeeding issues such as mastitis or sore nipples.
+Instead, learning different breastfeeding positions can help you down the road when you encounter common breastfeeding issues such as mastitis or sore nipples.
 Plus, did you know that most breastfeeding pain can be remedied by simply changing your breastfeeding position?

 11. Use a milk catcher to save every drop